Speakers, performers and contributors to the TEDxCERN series

 One of the first female members of Saudi Arabia’s Consultative Assembly, Hayat Sindi is founder and CEO of i2, Institute for Imagination, an NGO creating an ecosystem of entrepreneurship and social innovation for scientists, technologists and engineers.
 She co-founded Diagnostics For All, which offers cost-effective point-of-care diagnostic tools.
 The first woman from the Persian Gulf’s Arabian States to complete a PhD in biotechnology, she is a member of the UN Secretary-General's Scientific Advisory Board and a UNESCO Goodwill Ambassador for science education in the Middle East, especially for girls.

-Jamie Edwards was 13 years old when he collided two hydrogen atoms in his school lab to become the youngest person to create helium through nuclear fusion.
+At 13 years old, Jamie Edwards attempted to become the youngest person ever to achieve nuclear fusion by colliding the nuclei of hydrogen atoms via inertial electrostatic confinement in his school lab.
 When Jamie told his headmaster about his plan to build the nuclear reactor and asked for funding, the reply was “Will it blow up the school?”
 Jamie got the funding, and rest assured, the school still stands.
 For his next project, Jamie – who wants to be a nuclear engineer or work in theoretical physics – has his sights on building a miniature hadron collider.
 He’s now 14 years old.

 John Mighton is a mathematician and playwright and is the founder of JUMP Math, a charity that is working to improve the teaching math.
 He appeared in Good Will Hunting, and contributed a monologue to the film based on the argument he makes in his book The End of Ignorance that most people never get a chance to succeed in math because they are not taught according to their true potential.
 Mighton received an Ashoka Fellowship for his work as a social entrepreneur.
 His plays have received a number of national awards and have been performed around the world.